cumulus13/pypihub_flask/README.md

 This version uses Flask.
 If you install via pip, use: `pip install pypihub[flask]`

+When installing with pip, PyPihub will not interrupt the download or installation process.
+If the requested package is not found in the `cache` or `package` directory, PyPihub will fetch it directly from pypi.org and simultaneously serve it to the client.
+This means the client does not have to wait for the server to finish downloading before receiving the package.
+All downloaded packages from pypi.org will also be saved to the cache for future use.

 ## Key Features

 - **Multi-platform**: Supports any platform (Linux, Windows, Mac, etc.)